 Look for alternatives to plastic wherever possible, like cotton bags rather than plastic carriers, metal water bottles etc. If you do end up with plastic bottles or boxes, reuse them to hold rice or pasta, and reuse the water bottle.
 Recycle all the plastic you can.
 Ask your local authorities about what provisions they make for plastic recycling and encourage them to provide more.

 Here at Natracare, we have another R – Raise your voice!
 Show your friends photos of plastic clogging the oceans and choking sea birds.
 Pester the shops you use regularly to replace plastic packaging with cardboard and bioplastic, a very exciting innovation where biodegradable plastic like material is made from plant starch, complain about plastic bags at your supermarket.
 Generally make a nuisance of yourself until people start listening – if enough of us show we care, eventually change will happen.
-You can also support organisations like 5 Gyres, City to Sea and the Marine Conservation Society – who all make great change happen.
+You can also support organisations doing good like 5 Gyres, City to Sea and the Marine Conservation Society – who all make great change happen.
 Keep periods plastic free.